Colleen C. Allison

 Chief Information Officer

-Rodney Louk has administrative responsibility for the departments of Information Systems, Communications, Medical Records, Rehabilitation Services, Children’s Therapy Center, Occupational Medicine Center, and Facility Maintenance and Operations for the health system.
+Rodney Louk has administrative responsibility for the departments of Information Systems, Communications, Medical Records, Rehabilitation Services, Children’s Therapy Center, and Facility Maintenance and Operations for the health system.
 This includes planning, implementing, and supporting The Washington Hospital technology and facility infrastructure and clinical services.

-With more than 28 years experience in the health care industry, Mr. Louk has been the organization’s CIO for the past 18 years.
+With more than 33 years experience in the health care industry, Mr. Louk has been the organization’s CIO for the past 23 years.
 Prior to his position as Vice President, he was the organization’s Director of Information Systems and Supervisor of Computer Operations.
-Prior to joining The Washington Hospital, he was Assistant Vice President of Technology for Heritage Bank in Ohio.
+Prior to joining Washington Health System, he was Assistant Vice President of Technology for Heritage Bank in Ohio.

-As Executive Director of The Washington Hospital Foundation, Rich Mahoney is the main liaison for the Foundation Board, whose principal goal is to provide present and future charitable resources for the Hospital.
-He is responsible for planning and implementing the hospital's fundraising strategies and activities.
-Under his leadership, the hospital's number of annual donors has increased from less than 1,000 in 1988 to more than 5,100 in 2010.
+As Vice President and Chief Development Officer of Washington Health System Foundation, Rich Mahoney is the main liaison for the Foundation Board, whose principal goal is to provide present and future charitable resources for the Health System.
+He is responsible for planning and implementing the Health System's fundraising strategies and activities.
+He is also the administrative liaison for the Washington Hospital Auxiliary and Volunteer Services.

-Mr. Mahoney is a Certified Fundraising Executive and is a member of the Association of Healthcare Philanthropy, the Association of Fund Raising Professionals, the Pittsburgh Planned Giving Council and is Co-Chair of the Development Committee of Hospital Council of Western PA.
+Mr. Mahoney is a Certified Fundraising Executive (CFRE) and is a member of the Association of Healthcare Philanthropy, the Association of Fund Raising Professionals, the Pittsburgh Planned Giving Council and is Co-Chair of the Development Committee of Hospital Council of Western PA.
+In 1997, he was named outstanding Fundraising Professional of the year by the Association of Fund Raising Professions, Western Pennsylvania Chapter.

 Vice President, Human Resources

 Barbara McCullough is responsible for the formulation and organization-wide application of Human Resources policies, procedures, and employee/labor relations, as well as employee benefits, workers compensation, recruiting, and HRIS.
 She also has administrative responsibilities for several support departments in the Hospital.
-Mrs. McCullough received her Professional Human Resources designation in 1991 and has over 30 years of professional Human Resources experience in health care, heavy manufacturing, and the computer industry.
+Mrs. McCullough received her Professional Human Resources designation in 1991 and has over 35 years of professional Human Resources experience in health care, heavy manufacturing, and the computer industry.
 She is a member of the American Society for Healthcare Human Resources Administration, Society of Hospital Human Resources Professionals, Society for Human Resource Management, the Pittsburgh Human Resources Association and Hospital Council of Western Pennsylvania.
-She also serves on the board of Home and Community Services and the Pathways of Southwestern PA Foundation Board.
+She also serves on the Board of Your Child’s Place & the Pathways of Southwestern PA Foundation Board.

 Larry Pantuso MBA, RN